-None of the Named Executive Officers had any outstanding option-based awards or share-based awards outstanding at the end of the year ended December 31, 2023.
+None of the Named Executive Officers had any outstanding option-based awards or share-based awards outstanding at the end of the year ended December 31, 2024.

-Incentive Plan Awards - Value Vested or Earned During 2023
+Incentive Plan Awards - Value Vested or Earned During 2024

-The following table sets forth for each Named Executive Officer the value of option-based awards and share-based awards which vested during the year ended December 31, 2023 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2023 in US dollars.
+The following table sets forth for each Named Executive Officer the value of option-based awards and share-based awards which vested during the year ended December 31, 2024 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2024 in US dollars.
+As of the date of this Circular, the Remuneration Committee of the Board has not evaluated the granting of bonuses or other awards to officers and employees relating to 2024 performance.
+The Board is continuing to evaluate whether to grant bonuses or other awards for 2024 compensation, and if grants are made, the quantum and other details of those awards for 2024 compensation.

 Name Option-based awards - Value vested during the year (1) (US\$) Share-based awards - Value vested during the year (US\$) (1) Non-equity incentive plan compensation - Value earned during the year (US\$) (2)

-Jay C. Lyons NIL NIL 192,000
+Jay C. Lyons NIL NIL NIL

-Lisa Mitchell NIL NIL 131,328
+Lisa Mitchell NIL NIL NIL

-Andy Hanna NIL NIL 153,465
+Andy Hanna NIL NIL NIL

-Ewen Denning NIL NIL 113,702
+Ewen Denning NIL NIL NIL

-Lloyd Herrick NIL NIL Nil
+Lloyd Herrick NIL NIL NIL

-- (1) No option-based awards were granted and none remain outstanding or payable as at December 31, 2023 in respect of any NEO. - (2) Reflects cash bonus payments relating to 2023 performance, provided for in the 2023 financial statements but approved and paid in 2024 after approval of the 2023 financial results.
-Excludes Retention Award Amounts vested during the year ended December 31, 2023, as such Retention Award Amounts are not payable until September 30, 2026, subject to the individual meeting all requirements of the Plan.
-The amount of Retention Award which vested in 2023 was \$120,000 for Mr. Lyons, \$71,250 for Ms. Mitchell, \$83,260 for Mr. Hanna, \$61,688 for Mr. Denning and \$Nil for Mr. Herrick.
+- (1) No option-based awards were granted and none remain outstanding or payable as at December 31, 2024 in respect of any NEO. - As of the date of this Circular, the Remuneration Committee of the Board has not evaluated the granting of bonuses or other awards to officers and employees relating to 2024 performance.
+The Board is continuing to evaluate whether to grant bonuses or other awards for 2024 compensation, and if grants are made, the quantum and other details of those awards for 2024 compensation.
+Excludes Retention Award Amounts vested during the year ended December 31, 2024, as such Retention Award Amounts are not payable until September 30, 2026, subject to the individual meeting all requirements of the Plan.
+The amount of Retention Award which vested in 2024 was \$120,000 for Mr. Lyons, \$71,250 for Ms. Mitchell, \$83,260 for Mr. Hanna, \$61,688 for Mr. Denning and \$Nil for Mr. Herrick.
 See "Compensation Discussion and Analysis Elements of Compensation Program Long-Term Awards Long-Term Incentive Cash Award Plan" for further information.